fiddleHeads/intro-to-arcgis-pro/index.md

 For the purposes of this workshop, we will only be using **ArcGIS Pro**.

 #### Download Workshop Data
-To get started with this workshop, you'll need to first download a [GeoJSOn](https://geojson.org/) of street tree data from the City of Vancouver [Open Data Portal.](https://opendata.vancouver.ca/pages/home/).
+To get started with this workshop, you'll need to first download a [shapefile](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/shapefiles/what-is-a-shapefile.htm) of street tree data that we got from the City of Vancouver [Open Data Portal.](https://opendata.vancouver.ca/pages/home/).
-You can explore other file formats available for [street tree data](https://opendata.vancouver.ca/explore/dataset/street-trees/export/?disjunctive.species_name&disjunctive.common_name&disjunctive.height_range_id).
-You'll notice that the shapefile format is not available, which would have been the preferred format for working within ArcGIS Pro.
-Instead, we'll download the GeoJSON format and convert it to a shapefile later.

 Included in your download is a project folder containing the following files:
 - Intro.**gdb**: the geodatabase with data for your map